bwesterf5/agility17dns_docs/index.rst

 -  Estimated completion time: 25 minutes

-Exercise 1.2 – Configuring DNS Logging
+Exercise 1.2 – Logging
 ============================

--  You are going to configure DNS query and response logging.
+-  Configure DNS query and response logging.
 To do > this, you must tell GTM where to send logs to (a log publisher) > and what specifically to log (DNS logging profile).